 Laboratory experience accompanying BIO 376.

-Corequisites: Registration in BIO 376 is required.
+Corequisites: Concurrent registration in BIO 376 is required.
 Offered: Spring, even # years.

 BIO 380 • Environmental Plant Biology 3 Credits

-Prerequisites: BIO 218 (may be taken concurrently) or two of the following: BIO 122/BIO 122D, BIO 128/BIO 128D, ENS 104/ENS 104D; one semester of chemistry.
-Corequisites: Registration in BIO 383 is required.
+Prerequisites: BIO 218 (may be taken concurrently) and One semester of chemistry.
+Corequisites: Concurrent registration in BIO 383 is required.
+Offered: Spring, odd # years.
 Special Notes: This is a designated research course.
-Offered: Spring, odd # years.

 BIO 383 • Environmental Plant Biology Lab 1 Credit